WebDev-WBSCodingSchool/open-ai-chatbot/README.md

   - A variable `VITE_OPENAI_PROXY` with the value of the host where your local proxy is running, it defaults to `http:localhost:5050`
   - A variable `VITE_OPENAI_PROXY_MODE` with the value of the mode you want to use the proxy in, set it to `development` initially
+  - An third optional variable `VITE_MAX_REQUESTS` with the allowed number of requests in the chat, if not present, it defaults to 5

 - Run